joshlafronz32/Projects/README.md

 - Keon: Diving into the inefficient and brief career of 2021 first-round pick Keon Johnson
 - P-Will: Detailing the slow start for the ever disappointing 23-year-old Patrick Williams
 - Bam Has a Three-Point Problem: A statistical breakdown of the down year Heat center Bam Adebayo is having
+- Russ Free Throws: Diving into the weeds of Russell Westbrook's free throw decline, using statistical tests and website scraping to build a dataset.